 Mildmay Veterinary Hospital is a premier practice in a convenient location on the edge of Winchester.
 Established over 40 years ago, Mildmay was initially a mixed animal practice based in the centre of the city.
 It was acquired by CVS (UK) Limited in 2006 and operates as part of this larger group of veterinary practices and veterinary service providers.
 The practice now specialises in the treatment of companion animals from a purpose built surgery.
+We gained RCVS hospital status in 2014 and are the only hospital in the Winchester area.
 We also have a friendly branch surgery in Overton.

-Our team of 27 is led by Clinical Directors Nikki Hoad and Melanie Norris.
+Our team is led by clinical directors Nikki Hoad and Melanie Norris.
 Our experienced vets have special interests and additional qualifications, holding certificates in cardiology, soft tissue and orthopaedic surgery and internal medicine.
 Our dedicated team of nurses pride themselves on looking after our patients as if they were their own pets.
 We are also proud to be a nurse training practice.

 We are unique in Winchester in having a hydrotherapy pool within the practice.
 This allows us to offer rehabilitation of animals following orthopaedic or spinal surgery.
 Hydrotherapy is also used to help animals lose weight or for exercise.
 We are able to take referrals from other practices for this service.